kamesh2229/Kubernetes/README.md

 #### Kubernetes Worker nodes ---> These are the different platforms where the trains are scheduled and serves the passengers.
 Each platform has a name or number called PF1, PF2 which are similar to node names.

- Kubelet ---> This is the signalling system or the signals that is available for each platform which interacts with the kube-api server and schedule the train on the platform.
+ Kubelet ---> This is the signalling system or the signals that are available for each platform which interacts with the kube-api server and schedule the train on the platform.

  Kube-Proxy --->